AbdellatifHaddaji/alx_capstone_project/README.md

 Features and Functionality:
 About me: This section contains My background in education and professional experience.
 Skills: This section highlight list of skills in  deffirents majors.
-Projects: This section serves as a platform to exhibit previous projects, designs, or any other relevant accomplishments.
-Contact Information: freelancers or employers can contact me for possible work using this section.
-Having an online presence is increasingly important in a digital world.
-It enables individuals to control the information available about them online and manage their online reputation.
+Projects: This section of the website is dedicated to showcasing my past projects, designs, and any significant achievements that highlight my capabilities and expertise.
+It is designed to give freelancers or potential employers a comprehensive view of my work history and accomplishments, facilitating contact for potential collaborations or employment opportunities.
+In today's digital age, establishing an online presence is more crucial than ever.
+It allows individuals to curate and control the narrative around their personal and professional identity online, effectively managing their digital footprint and reputation
 --------------------------------------------------------------
 Technologies Used:
 HTML